- Photos & Map

 Author´s Tip / Recommendation of the author

-- Enjoy the beautiful view on the Sparrhorn
+- Enjoy the beautiful view from the Sparrhorn

 - Sign the summit register